hdezerto/rleai_project/notes.md

 9. **Analyze and Discuss**
 	- Summarize the results: How does privileged information help?
 What are the challenges with noisy/partial observations?
 	- Relate your findings to sim-to-real transfer issues.

-**Tips:**
-- Start simple: Get the height map sensors working and integrated before moving to imitation learning.
-- Use visualization: Scripts like `visualize_custom_env.py` are great for debugging and demonstrating sensor effects.
-- Keep experiments manageable: For the teacher-student part, use a small number of episodes and simple imitation (e.g., behavior cloning) to save time.
-- Document everything: Take notes and save results for your report.